 If you would like help to ensure that you get what you are entitled to or would like advice about the amount you are contributing to your care - whether you live at home or in a care home - please contact us on 0345 450 1276 and we will put you in touch with an appropriate adviser.

 Protecting yourself and others from abuse

 As we get older we can sometimes find ourselves in a situation where we are not being treated properly.
 More often than not the person involved is someone we trust.
-It may be a relation or a paid carer or someone whom we rely on to help us.
-This can make it very difficult to know what to do or be able to do anything about the situation on our own.
+It may be a relation or someone whom we rely on to help us.
+This can make it very difficult to be able to do anything about the situation on our own.

 Abuse is an act, or a lack of action, that occurs within a relationship where there is an expectation of trust, which causes harm or distress to an older person.

 Abuse can sometimes be unintentional and has come about because a carer is struggling to cope with their caring role.

 Age UK Oxfordshire works alongside the Oxfordshire Multi Agency Safeguarding Adults team to ensure that older people who are vulnerable and have suffered, or are at risk of suffering, harm from abuse are supported and not left to deal with their situation alone.